Ömer Kandemir

-Ömer Kandemir (born 3 July 1993) is a Turkish footballer who plays as a right back for TFF Third League club Sebat Gençlikspor.
+Ömer Kandemir (born 3 July 1993) is a Turkish footballer who plays as a right back for TFF 2.
+Lig club Erbaaspor.

 Professional career

 A youth international of Fenerbahçe, Kandemir joined Denizlispor in the TFF Second League.
 On 1 January 2013, Kandemir joined Denizlispor from Giresunspor.
 Kandemir made his professional debut for Antalyaspor in a 3-2 Süper Lig win over İstanbul Başakşehir F.K. on 15 August 2015.

 On 30 June 2017, Kandemir joined Kayserispor.
 On 13 September 2017, he joined Samsunspor until June 2018.
 He ended his loan early, and on 31 January 2018 joined Adana Demirspor.